- How to enable or disable services?

-How to enable services in linux
+- How to enable and disable services in Systemd init

 How to enable or disable services?